dotnet/docfx/README.md

   - Run `npm run build` to build the templates.
 - Run `dotnet build` to build the project or use Visual Studio to build `docfx.sln`.
 - Run `dotnet test` to test the project or use Visual Studio test explorer.
+  - Run `git lfs checkout` to checkout files for snapshot testing

 ### Branch and Release